-B. HHS's unlawful ban on diversity, equity, inclusion, and accessibility sows confusion, compromises the quality of Head Start programming, and is inconsistent with the Head Start Act and the Rehabilitation Act.

-In addition to starving agencies of much needed resources, HHS is also 4 207.
-5 targeting the content and scope of services that Head Start programs offer.
-Starting on day one, the President began targeting diversity, equity, inclusion, and accessibility programs across the 6 federal government with two executive orders issued on January 20 and 21, 2025.
-On March 7 8 14, HHS issued guidance implementing the January 21 and 20 Anti-DEI Executive Orders, 9 banning "diversity," "equity" and "inclusion" across the agency, including in the Head Start 10 program.
-The March 14 DEI Ban and the April 16 DEIA Certification contradict the Congressional directives and are impermissibly and incomprehensibly vague.
-The bans allow HHS to weaponize its monitoring function to enforce "compliance" with ambiguous and 12 13 undefined terms, ultimately pressuring Head Start programs to depart from the mandate set for 14 them by Congress to avoid punishment.

-15 208.
-As with the mass office closures, the March 14 DEI Ban and April 16 DEIA Certification caused confusion and panic.
-The directives force agencies to guess which of their 16 practices, from training to curriculum to hiring, are proscribed.
-Members of Plaintiff Head Start 17 18 Associations do not understand what the Ban or Certification means.
-Regardless of what 19 agencies do, they cannot be sure that they are complying with the Ban or Certification and are subject to arbitrary and unpredictable enforcement that carry existential consequences.
-20 i.
-OMB funding freeze implementing Anti-DEI, Gender Ideology, and Anti-Immigration Executive Orders.
+- 225. One program in Santa Clara county that serves 900 preschoolers and 300 infants and toddlers already notified its staff members that its program will have to close entirely on July 1, 2025 if they do not receive the notice of renewal by that date. - B. HHS's unlawful ban on diversity, equity, inclusion, and accessibility sows confusion, compromises the quality of Head Start programming, and is inconsistent with the Head Start Act and the Rehabilitation Act. - 226.
+In addition to starving agencies of much needed resources, HHS is also targeting the content and scope of services that Head Start programs offer.
+Starting on day one, the President began targeting diversity, equity, inclusion, and accessibility programs across the federal government with two executive orders issued on January 20 and 21, 2025.
+On March 14, HHS issued guidance implementing the January 21 and 20 Anti-DEI Executive Orders, banning "diversity," "equity" and "inclusion" across the agency, including in the Head Start program.
+The March 14 DEI Letter and the April 16 DEIA Certification contradict the Congressional directives and are impermissibly and incomprehensibly vague.
+The bans allow HHS to weaponize its monitoring function to enforce "compliance" with ambiguous and undefined terms, ultimately pressuring Head Start programs to depart from the mandate set for them by Congress to avoid punishment. - 227.
+As with the mass office closures, the March 14 DEI Letter and April 16 DEIA Certification caused confusion and panic.
+The directives force agencies to guess which of their practices, from training to curriculum to hiring, are proscribed.
+Members of Plaintiff Head Start Associations do not understand what the Ban or Certification means.
+Regardless of what agencies do, they cannot be sure that they are complying with the Ban or Certification and are subject to arbitrary and unpredictable enforcement that carry existential consequences.

-209. Furthermore, the March 14 DEI Ban and April 16 DEIA Certification contravene the explicit legislative obligation of Head Start agencies to provide services that meet the "diverse needs" of the communities and requires the agencies to abandon their statutory obligations.
+228. Furthermore, the March 14 DEI Letter and April 16 DEIA Certification contravene the explicit legislative obligation of Head Start agencies to provide services that meet the "diverse needs" of the communities and requires the agencies to abandon their statutory obligations.

-210. On Inauguration Day, January 20, 2025, President Trump issued an Executive Order targeting DEI initiatives, entitled "Ending Radical and Wasteful Government DEI Agencies and Preferencing" ("January 20 Anti-DEI Order").
+- i.
+OMB funding freeze implementing Anti-DEI, Gender Ideology, and Anti-Immigration Executive Orders. - 229.
+On Inauguration Day, January 20, 2025, President Trump issued an Executive Order targeting DEI initiatives, entitled "Ending Radical and Wasteful Government DEI Agencies and Preferencing" ("January 20 Anti-DEI Order").
 Exec.
 Order No. 14,151, 90 Fed.
 Reg.
 8339 (Jan.
 29, 2025).
-The Order directed each federal agency to "terminate, to the maximum extent allowed by law, . . . "equity" actions, initiatives, or agencies, "equity-related" grants or contracts; and all DEI or DEIA performance requirements for employees, contractors, or agencies."
-Id.

-211. The January 20 Anti-DEI Order does not define "DEI," "DEIA," "diversity," "equity," or "inclusion."

-212. On January 21, 2025, President Trump issued a second executive order targeting DEI agencies, entitled "Ending Illegal Discrimination and Restoring Merit-Based Opportunity" ("January 21 Anti-DEI Order").
+The Order directed each federal agency to "terminate, to the maximum extent allowed by law, ... "equity" actions, initiatives, or agencies, "equity-related" grants or contracts; and all DEI or DEIA performance requirements for employees, contractors, or agencies."
+Id. - The January 20 Anti-DEI Order does not define "DEI," "DEIA," "diversity," 230. "equity," or "inclusion." - On January 21, 2025, President Trump issued a second executive order targeting DEI agencies, entitled "Ending Illegal Discrimination and Restoring Merit-Based Opportunity" ("January 21 Anti-DEI Order").
 Exec.
 Order No. 14,173, 90 Fed.
 Reg.
 8633 (Jan.
 31, 2025).
 Section 3(b)(iv) of the January 21 Anti-DEI Order requires federal contractors and agencies to certify that they do not operate "illegal" DEI agencies and that the certification is "material" under the False Claims Act.
 Id.
 The January 21 Anti-DEI Order again fails to define "DEI," "DEIA," "diversity," "equity," or "inclusion."
 It only purports that ""diversity, equity, and inclusion," "DEI," "diversity, equity, inclusion, and accessibility," or "DEIA" policies are "illegal," "dangerous," and "immoral" and can violate federal civil rights laws."
 Id.